Breakfast at Tiffany's (song)

 "Breakfast at Tiffany's" is a song by American alternative rock band Deep Blue Something.
-Originally appearing on their 1993 album 11th Song, it was later re-recorded and released on their 1995 album Home.
-Released as a single in July 1995, the song was the band's only hit in the United States, peaking at number five on the US Billboard Hot 100 in January 1996.
+Originally appearing on their 1993 album 11th Song, it was later re-recorded and released on their 1994 album Home.
+Released as a single in July 1995 by Interscope and Rainmaker, the song was the band's only hit in the United States, peaking at number five on the US Billboard Hot 100 in January 1996.
 Outside the United States, "Breakfast at Tiffany's" topped the UK Singles Chart and peaked within the top ten on the charts of Australia, Flanders, Canada, Denmark, Germany, Iceland, Ireland, and Sweden.

 Todd Pipes said in a Q magazine article about the promotion of "Breakfast at Tiffany's", "As the song had 'breakfast' in the title, radio stations thought it would be genius to have us on at breakfast time.
 We'd be up 'til 3 am and they'd wonder why we were pissed off playing at 6 am."
 Follow-up singles failed to match the success of "Breakfast at Tiffany's", hence the reason for the band's classification as a one-hit wonder.

 Inspiration and composition

 "Breakfast at Tiffany's" is sung from the point of view of a man whose girlfriend is on the verge of breaking up with him because the two have nothing in common.
 Desperate to find something, the man brings up the Audrey Hepburn film Breakfast at Tiffany's, and his girlfriend recalls that they "both kinda liked it."
-He argues that this should serve as enough motivation for them to work out their problems based on the notion that love will always find a way to make things work.

 The film Roman Holiday inspired the lyrics of the song, but songwriter Todd Pipes thought that one of Hepburn's other films would make a better song title.